Today's score

 Is it tick season in Big Stone Gap right now?

 Yes.
-Lone-star ticks are at their summer peak, the main local driver of alpha-gal syndrome and ehrlichiosis.
-In Big Stone Gap, today's risk reads low (26/100).
+Lone-star larval 'seed ticks' are swarming, often dropping dozens of bites in one pass through brush.
+In Big Stone Gap, today's risk reads low (13/100).
 Tick activity is low right now, but never zero.
 A quick check after time outdoors is still worth it.

 Nearby towns